A Closer Look at the Rasmussen University – Fort Myers Campus

-- Medical Assisting Diploma; Rasmussen College’s Medical Assisting Diploma program at the Fort Myers campus is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1
+- Medical Assisting Diploma: The Medical Assisting Diploma program at the Fort Myers campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1

 School of Nursing

 - Practical Nursing Diploma (LPN)

-- Professional Nursing Associate’s (ADN); Rasmussen College’s Professional Nursing Associate’s degree program in Fort Myers is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).2
+- Professional Nursing Associate’s (ADN): The Rasmussen College Professional Nursing Associate’s degree program in Fort Myers, Florida is accredited by the Accreditation Commission for Education in Nursing (ACEN).2

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)

 - Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).3

 Students can also enroll in any of Rasmussen College’s online programs through the Fort Myers campus and have access to on-campus support.